ydlongtao/AllCodeforCausalAssociationsofSleepTraitswithCancerIncidenceandMortality/README.md

 #The parameters of "--recode-allele" were in the eTable 3-8
 $PACKAGE/plink --bfile $PROJECT_DATA/ukbchr_merge --recodeA --recode-allele $PROJECT_DATA/sleep_duration_78_SNPs_effect_allele.txt --out extracted_sleep_duration_GRS_Raw
 ```
+For missing value, the package Hmisc was used to impute.
 Manual summation and matching of clinical information

 Step 2: Linear MR analysis
 Please use the example data provided in the Demo folder.